frontenddogma/web-development-glossary/manuscript/p.md

 Page impression
 : → Page view

+Page parking
+: The quick opening of several web pages to revisit the respective pages and files at a later time.
+According to UX research firm Nielsen Norman Group, page parking is particularly popular among young adult users, or so-called millennials.

 Page prediction
 : A browser feature or script which, when enabled, tells the browser to download resources the user is likely to visit before any user requests for the content are made.
 Page prediction improves performance by enabling almost instant loading of predicted content.
 However, page prediction may also download content a user does not request.&nbsp;[‡](#m-page-prediction)